kartikperisetla/kartikperisetla.github.io/_pages/projects.md

     Uses search component and DNN to detect answers to questions in Wikipedia paragraphs.
 </p>

-<h3 class="year">CRF Query Tagger for LinkedIn Search
+<h3 >CRF Query Tagger for LinkedIn Search
 </h3>
 <p>
     Before this project, LinkedIn search was using a Hidden Markov Model(HMM) based query tagger.